-There’s been lots of discussion about the recent downturn in the valuation of technology businesses and while it’s more helpful to focus on creating value, rather than fixating on valuations, how do you understand the health of a software as a service (SaaS) business?
+There’s been lots of discussion about the recent downturn in the valuation of technology businesses and while it’s more helpful to focus on creating value, rather than fixating on valuations, how do you understand the health of software as a service (SaaS) company?

 Understanding unit economics and LTV:CAV

 Unit economics are the revenues and costs associated with a particular business model and are expressed on a per unit basis.
 For SaaS businesses, the unit is a customer and the key unit economics are LTV:CAC.

 LTV:CAC is the lifetime value (LTV) of a customer divided by the customer acquisition cost (CAC).
 LTV as its name suggests is the total lifetime value to the business of a customer.
 Many SaaS businesses are subscription based so often the figure is the value of the monthly subscription multiplied by the average number of months that a company retains a customer.

 The customer acquisition cost (CAC) is the costs associated with maintaining the product, as well as marketing and sales costs.
 Looking at these numbers as a ratio helps you understand how effective a business is at making money.
 It also helps distinguish the donkeys from the unicorns.

 For example, if a subscription for a product costs €1,500 per month and the average customer remains for 18 months before churning, the LTV of a customer is €27,000.
 If the cost of maintaining the product is €300 per month and the combined sales and marketing costs are €200 per month, CAC will be €9,000.
 This would give the company an LTV:CAC of 3:1.

 In short, the company generates three euros for every euro spent - this is often given as an acceptable ratio (a greater one is even better) for a SaaS business.
 Once new businesses understand how to attract, retain and grow customers they often look to scale the business by investing in sales, marketing and support.
 This is effectively when businesses go from being a startup to a scale-up.